dadoomer/natural-python/README.md

 Then simply execute `natural-python --output my_script.py` in your shell (`--output` is an optional parameter).

+The first time the interpreter is executed, it will ask for an API key.
+Currently, the interpreter supports GooseAI and OpenAI endpoints.

 ## Usage

 Run `natural-python --help` to get the following: